spenap/pennybank/PennyBank/README.txt

   mysql -u root

   GRANT ALL PRIVILEGES ON pennybank.* to pennybank@localhost IDENTIFIED BY 'pennybank';
+  GRANT ALL PRIVILEGES ON pennybank_test.* to pennybank@localhost IDENTIFIED BY 'pennybank';

 - Try to access to "pennybank" database as "pennybank" user with password "pennybank".